lucasyanm/pong/README.md

 ## Notes

-It still needs some minor polish, but you can play the game without any issues.
+It still needs some minor polish and some other features can be added, but you can play the game without any issues.

 ## License